-Prerequisite: ACT score of 18 or below, COMPASS Reading score of 82 or below, Classic ACCUPLACER Reading score of 77 or below, or ACCUPLACER NG Reading score of 251 or below.
+Prerequisite: ACT score of 18 or below, Classic ACCUPLACER Reading score of 77 or below, or ACCUPLACER NG Reading score of 251 or below.
 This course provides instruction and practice to improve vocabulary, comprehension and critical thinking on a college level.
 Students must complete this course with a "C" or higher in order to advance to ENG 1013 Composition I.

-Prerequisite: ACT English score of 18, COMPASS Writing score of 79 or below, Classic ACCUPLACER Sentence Skills score of 82 or below, or ACCUPLACER NG Writing score of 259 or below.
+Prerequisite: ACT English score of 18 or below, Classic ACCUPLACER Sentence Skills score of 82 or below, or ACCUPLACER NG Writing score of 259 or below.
 Basic Composition is a fundamental writing course that prepares students for Composition I. The course focuses on essay construction grounded in reasoning, effective sentence and paragraph development, and practical grammar skills.
 Students must complete this course with a "C" or higher in order to advance to ENG 1013 Composition I.